MillionConcepts/pdr/docs/supported_datasets.md

 claims that we consider trustworthy.
 All currently-known exceptions are due to data QA problems rather than deficiencies in `pds4_tools`.

-As a general note, our confidence is generally lower about products that contain raw telemetry (or other forms of unprocessed data) or that use bespoke compression schemes.
+As a general note, we are less confident about products that contain raw telemetry (or other forms of unprocessed data) or that use bespoke compression schemes.
 Fully validating our outputs for these products would require recreating portions of ground processing pipelines, which is outside the scope of this project.
-"Support" for these types means that they load correctly into expected data structures and that interpretable portions of their metadata appear to match other sources.
+"Support" for these types means that they load correctly into expected data structures and that interpretable portions of their data (like timestamps) appear to match other sources.

 ## Officially Supported Datasets: